SanjayvVarma/SanjayvVarma/README.md

 - 📄 Know about my experiences [https://sanjayvvarma.github.io/Portfolio/#/resume](https://sanjayvvarma.github.io/Portfolio/#/resume)

+ - 👯 I’m looking to work on SDE

 - ⚡ Fun fact **I once spent an hour debugging a single line of code, only to realize I forgot to add a semicolon.
 Lesson learned: attention to detail is everything in coding!**

 ## Language :